-More than 18% of the university's 45,200 students are international students enrolled across 10 academic departments and four institutes.
-Internationalisation of teaching and research at Paris 1 Panthéon-Sorbonne is constantly increasing thanks to strong historic links with a large number of global institutions (389 partners in 78 countries) and the university's involvement in a number of networks.
+20% of the university's 44,500 students are international students enrolled across the institution's 10 academic departments and four institutes.
+Internationalisation of teaching and research at Paris 1 Panthéon-Sorbonne is constantly increasing thanks to strong historic links with a large number of global institutions (around 290 partners in 66 countries) and the university's involvement in a number of networks.